gomeii/MoviePicker/README.md

 3. Navigate to the main folder `MoviePicker`

-4. Create a .env file in the same directory as the docker-compose.yml file.
-The envrionment file should include the following variables:

-    `REACT_APP_OMDB_API_KEY=[API_KEY]`

-    `MONGO_URI=[MONGO_URI]`

-    `REACT_APP_API_URL=http://localhost:5000`

-4. Run the command `docker-compose build --no-cache`.
+4. Run the command `docker compose build --no-cache`.
 This will create the containers for each of the structures of the application utilizing the docker-compose.yml file

 5. Once the containers are finished building.
-Run the command `docker-compose up` This will start the containers.
+Run the command `docker compose up`.
+This will start the containers.

 6. From here you should be able to view the application from the browser at [http://localhost:3000]